What to Expect

 We also use patient experience questionnaires (PEQ) to help us monitor how you feel about the services you have so far received.
 We usually ask you to complete these at your first and final appointments.

 What if I'm having thoughts of hurting myself or others?

 When struggling, it is not uncommon for people to have difficult thoughts or feel hopeless.
 However, this is not the same as actually planning or taking steps to hurt yourself.
 We are not an emergency service so it is very important that you seek help from the right sources if you are having thoughts of hurting yourself.

-If you feel that you are in crisis or need more urgent support, then please contact your GPor NHS Direct 111 Please note that there are other forms of support available:
+If you feel that you are in crisis or need more urgent support, then please go to the I Need Help Now page or contact the 24/7 NHS mental health response line (0800 038 5300) for support and advice.

 Managing your personal information

 Outlook South West provides Psychological Therapy as part of a nationwide programme.
 So that we and the NHS can make sure we are doing the best job possible, we need to collect information about patient treatment.

 For information on why and how we do this, you can visit our page: Privacy Notice Patients

 Which problems are we unable to treat within this service?